-It is critical to have a more granular location-based CRE credit and risk solution that incorporates up-to-date local market data, which includes internal and third-party data assets.
+It is critical to have a more granular location-based CRE credit and risk management solution that incorporates up-to-date local market data, which includes internal and third-party data assets.
 Arcadia Data native visual analytics on Pitney Bowes Spectrum for Big Data enables analysts and portfolio managers to optimize their decision-making process by leveraging a variety of data sources together including geo-demographics, sales data, mapping, aerial imagery, public records, parcel boundaries, and local market trends.

 Add Context, Precision, and Relevancy through Location Data

 Geo-demographic characteristics like economic vitality, consumer behavior, crime, and walkability have a direct impact on location desirability and vacancy rates.
-Visual analytics at an individual and aggregate property level will enable CRE analysts to:
+Visual analytics at an individual and aggregate property level will enable CRE data analysts to:

 - Quickly determine properties at risk and areas of opportunity.